What are CE and PE in the Stock Market?

 Tips for Investing in CE and PE Options

-It's essential to keep in mind that trading options carry some risk.
-The following advice can be used before purchasing CE and PE options:
+It is essential to keep in mind that trading options carry some risk.
+The following advice can be used before purchasing CE and PE options.

-• First, make sure you understand the fundamentals, such as CE and PE choices.
+• First, make sure you understand the fundamentals, such as CE and PE options.
 Next, think about your investing objectives, risk tolerance, and maximum loss amount.

 • In addition, diversify your portfolio by allocating funds to other industries and stocks.